 Charlotte is possibly his niece Charlotte Maria Tennyson nee Elwes who was married to poet laureate Alfred Tennyson's brother Horatio.
-Another link to the reasons for including so many of the battles of the Crimea in the 1st edition of Wisden because of course Alfred Tennyson wrote the famous poem "The Charge of the light Brigade" Or she may be Charlotte Allington Pye.
+Another link to the reasons for including so many of the battles of the Crimea in the 1st edition of Wisden because of course Alfred Tennyson wrote the famous poem "The Charge of the Light Brigade" Or she may be Charlotte Allington Pye.
 She was the wife of C.C.B.
 Charles Cary Barnard .
 "Charlotte" makes a few appearances.
-She was a poet and composer and used the name Claribel.
+Charlotte Allingham Pye was a poet and composer and used the name Claribel.

 The shooting diary for the season will be appearing as the next part.
-It begins in december and then goes back to November.
-The authors dating maybe muddled, although as an account of a winter season of shooting it is for those who like shooting of interest.
+It begins in December and then goes back to November.
+The authors dating maybe muddled, although as an account of a winter season of shooting it is for those who like country estate shooting of considerable interest.

 Larry is Laurence Birch, a friend.